linode/docs/docs/guides/databases/redis/getting-started-redis/index.md

             sudo dnf upgrade

-1. Follow the instructions in our [How to Install and Configure Redis on Ubuntu 20.04](/docs/guides/install-redis-ubuntu/) guide to installing a Redis server and command-line interface (CLI).
+1. Follow the instructions in our [How to Install and Configure Redis on Ubuntu 20.04](/docs/guides/install-redis-ubuntu/) guide to install a Redis server and command-line interface (CLI).
 Be sure to use the drop down menu at the top of that page to select your Linux distribution and get the appropriate steps.

 1. Replace `/etc/redis/redis.conf` throughout this guide with the actual location of your Redis server's configuration file.

     Generally, on **Debian** and **Ubuntu**, the location defaults to the above.
 On **AlmaLinux**, **CentOS**, and **Fedora**, the default location is usually `/etc/redis.conf`.

 {{< note >}}
-The steps in this guide is written for non-root users.
+The steps in this guide are written for non-root users.
 Commands that require elevated privileges are prefixed with `sudo`.
 If you’re not familiar with the `sudo` command, see our [Linux Users and Groups](/docs/tools-reference/linux-users-and-groups/) guide.
 {{< /note >}}

 ## How to Connect to Your Redis Server

-You can use the Redis CLI tool to connect to a Redis server, both locally and remotely.
+You can use the Redis CLI tool to connect to a Redis server that is located locally and remotely.
 The steps in the following sections show you how to do both.

-The examples that follow assume that you have created a user on the Redis server and have set up restricted access using `requirepass` configuration directive.
+The examples that follow assume that you have created a user on the Redis server and have set up restricted access using the `requirepass` configuration directive.
 For these examples, the Redis authentication and user configuration is shown below:

 {{< file "/etc/redis/redis.conf" >}}
 # [...]